VanderPloegR1/companion/X-Keys-support.md

 >> When you see `Button 2.1 pressed` while you press 1 on the xkeys and `Button 99.17 pressed` while you press 17, you still have the page up/down buttons programmed.

+## Feedback ##
+The xkeys red backlight will respond to programmed feedback.
+When the red value of a background color is above 125 the button red light will go on

 ## T-Bar ##
 When your model has a t-bar, it will update the variable $(internal:t-bar) you can use this variable in other modules.